-Regional Advisor for Local Governance
+Former Regional Advisor for Local Governance

 Steven Rood is the author of a number of works on Filipino politics.
-His most recent publications are “Interlocking Autonomy: Manila and Muslim Mindanao” in Michelle Ann Miller (ed.)
+His most recent publication is “The Role of International Actors in the Search for Peace in Mindanao,” in Paul D. Hutchcroft, (ed.)
+Mindanao: The Long Journey to Peace and Prosperity (Manila: Anvil Press, 2016).
+Other publications include “Interlocking Autonomy: Manila and Muslim Mindanao” in Michelle Ann Miller (ed.)
 Autonomy and Armed Separatism.
 Case Studies from South and Southeast Asia (Singapore: Institute of Southeast Asian Studies, 2012); “End of the Honeymoon?”
 (Honolulu: Pacific Forum – Center for International and Strategic Studies, PacNet #40, September 9, 2010); “Will Federalism Solve the Long-Standing Conflicts in the Philippines?
 Not Really” (Institute for Autonomy and Governance and Konrad-Adenauer-Stiftung, December 2007); Forging Sustainable Peace in Mindanao: The Role of Civil Society (East-West Center Washington, Policy Studies 17, 2005); “Elections as Complicated and Important Events in the Philippines,” in How Asia Votes (John Fuh-Sheng Hsieh and David Newman, New York: Seven Bridges Press, 2002).

 Education: Bachelor’s degree in Political Science, University of Washington; master’s and doctor of philosophy degrees in Political Science from Boston University.